fbraza/fbraza.github.io/source/_posts/career_garden.md

 ### What I need:

+The places where I felt most alive, whether in a lab, a startup, or those early, electric months at CFG shared a few quiet constants:

-- The environments where I thrived most shared certain characteristics.
-They were places where building mattered more than talking about building.
-Where you could see the direct impact of your work, not filtered through layers of abstraction or organizational procedures.
-Where technical decisions were made by the people actually doing the technical work, not by those selling it or managing it from a distance.
+- `Building > Talking` about building.
+I need to see the fingerprints of my work in the world — not through reports, dashboards, or org charts, but in real, tangible outcomes.
+Where decisions about how to build are made by those doing the building — not those selling it, managing it, or approving it from three floors up.

-- I discovered I need radical transparency.
-Not the corporate kind where "transparency" means carefully curated information, but the real kind where you can see how decisions are made, where money goes, what projects are actually about.
-The secrecy and information holding I encountered, whether in academia or corporate organizations, creates the very dysfunction it claims to prevent.
+- `Radical transparency`, the real kind.
+Not the performative “we are transparent!” that masks curated messaging.
+But the messy, honest kind: Here is how we decided this.
+Here is where the money goes.
+Here is what we are actually trying to solve.
+I have seen how secrecy even well-intentioned breeds confusion, mistrust, and ultimately, dysfunction.
+Clarity, even when uncomfortable, is kindness.

-- I need environments that **treat learning as a core activity**, not a guilty pleasure you squeeze in after hours.
-The places that killed my spirit were those where growth was seen as a threat to billable hours or where staying in your lane was valued over expanding your capabilities.
-Give me a place that says "we do not know what we do not know yet" over one that pretends to have all the answers.
+- `Learning as oxygen, not dessert`.
+The places that drained me treated growth as a luxury.
+Something to squeeze in between billable hours or performance reviews.
+The places that energized me?
+They treated learning as core work.
+They said, “We do not know what we do not know yet and that is exciting.”
+Not having all the answers is not a weakness.
+It is acutally the starting point of real innovation.

 ### The death of artificial metrics:

-- A lot of environments I evolved in were obsessed with the what I think to be the wrong metrics.
-Academia's impact factors.
-Consultancies' billable hours.
-Corporations' quarterly targets.
-Policy world's proximity to power.
-These metrics become ends in themselves, divorced from any actual value creation.
-I personally think that once a measure becomes a target, it ceases to be a good measure.
-What I am looking for instead are places that measure what matters: Does the code work?
-Does it solve a real problem?
-Are we learning?
-Are we building something we are proud of?
+So many systems I’ve moved through measure the wrong things — and then act surprised when people optimize for them.

+- Academia’s impact factors.
+- Consultancies’ billable hours.
+- Corporations’ quarterly targets.
+- Policy circles’ proximity to power.

+These are not neutral indicators if they become goals.
+And once a measure becomes a target, as Goodhart’s Law reminds us, it ceases to be a good measure.

+What I’m looking for instead?
+Simpler, truer questions:

+- Does the code work?
+- Does it solve a real problem?
+- Are we learning?
+- Are we building something we are proud of?

 These are not metrics you can game or perform: they are either true or they are not.

-### Small teams, big impact:
+### Small teams, big heart and massive impact:

-- The best experience I had were in small, autonomous teams.
-Whether in a lab, at Sunrise, or during those first months at CFG.
-There's something magical about having a group of people aligned on a goal, each bringing different skills, all able to see their direct contribution to the outcome.
-Large organizations try to recreate this with "agile" methodologies, but you cannot fake the intimacy and accountability of a genuinely small team.
+My most meaningful work has always happened in small, autonomous groups.
+Whether in a research lab, at Sunrise, or those first months at CFG.

+There is a magic in small teams: alignment without bureaucracy, accountability without surveillance, contribution without credit-chasing.
+You see your impact.
+You feel the shared momentum.
+Large organizations try to replicate this with “agile” rituals.
+However you cannot just manufacture intimacy.
+You can only protect the conditions where it grows.

 ### Trust over surveillance:

-- The organizations that demanded timesheets, constant status updates or sterile performance were invariably the ones I felt were producing the least actual value.
-It is a paradox that seems to escape most management: the more you try to measure and control productivity, the less productive people become.
-They optimize for looking busy rather than being effective.
-- What I am seeking are environments built on trust.
-Environments where if you hire people and give them interesting problems, you do not need to watch them every minute.
-Where the assumption is that people want to do good work, not that they are trying to slack off.
-Where flexibility, in when and how you work, is seen as treating adults like adults, not as a privilege to be earned.
+The more an organization tries to measure productivity with timesheets, check-ins, KPIs stacked like Jenga blocks, the less actual productivity I have seen.
+People do not become more effective.
+They become better at looking effective.

+What I value and seek are environments built on trust:

+- Where hiring someone means believing they want to do good work not assuming they will slack off unless watched.
+- Where flexibility is not a perk, but a principle: adults trusted to manage their time, energy, and focus.
+- Where the question is not “Are you working?” but “What are you working on and how can we help?”

+Trust is not naive.
+It is strategic.
+And it is a strong foundation on which innovation can be built.

 ## What comes next

-As I prepare to leave CFG, I am also realising that **I missed coding and engineering a LOT**.
-I missed the problem solving, the implementation of meanigful software or data products.
+As I prepare to leave CFG, I am realizing something simple, yet profound: I miss building stuff.

-I know that the perfect organization does not exist.
-And I am not looking for that.
-I look for one that is consciously imperfect but learning.
-One that admits it does not have everything figured out but is committed to figuring it out together.
+Not just ideas.
+Not just strategies.
+But code.
+Data pipelines.
+Tools that solve real problems.
+The quiet joy of debugging at 10 PM because you are so close.
+The satisfaction of shipping something that did not exist yesterday and now does, because you and your team iworked hard for that.
+I know the “perfect” organization does not exist.
+And I am not looking for perfection.
+I am looking for conscious imperfection.
+A place that know they are works-in-progress, but are committed to learning, adapting, and growing together.
 I want to work somewhere that values:

-- Craftsmanship over credentials, where the quality of what you build matters more than where you studied or the image you reflect to others
+- Craftsmanship over credentials: where what you build matters more than where you studied or how you dress it up.
-- Transparency over hierarchy, where information flows freely and decisions are made by those closest to the work
+- Transparency over hierarchy: where information flows freely, and decisions are made closest to the work.
-- Learning over knowing, where "I do not know, let's find out" is valued over false expertise
+- Learning over knowing: where “I do not know, let’s find out” is celebrated, not silenced.
-- Building over performing, where shipping working solutions beats slide presentations
+- Building over performing: where shipping working solutions beats perfect slide decks.
-- Individual quirks over corporate conformity, where different working styles are seen as strength, not deviation
+- Quirks over conformity: where different rhythms, styles, and approaches are seen as assets, not anomalies.
-- Sustainable pace over heroic sprints, where work-life balance is not just a slogan but an operational reality
+- Sustainable pace over heroic sprints: where rest is not a reward, but a requirement.
+Where “balance” is nt a slogan.
+It is an operational reality.
-- most likely other aspects I did not even thought about and that I may love
+- (And yes.
+Probably a few things I have not even thought of yet... and will fall in love with when I find them.)

-These are not utopian demands.
-I saw glimpses of all of them in different places.
-At Adaltas with David's technical mentorship.
-At Sunrise with Cyril's collaborative leadership.
-In those early months at CFG when we were genuinely exploring important problems.
-Even in academia's best moments, when the joy of discovery overshadowed the institutional dysfunction.
-What is different now is that I know these are not just nice-to-haves.
-They are prerequisites for me to do meaningful work.
-I learnt that I can survive in environments that lack them, but survival is not the goal.
-The goal is to grow and learn.
+These are not utopian dreams.
+I have seen glimmers of all of them.
+In David’s quiet mentorship at Adaltas, in Cyril’s collaborative spark at Sunrise, in those early CFG moment when curiosity led the way, even in academia’s luminous moments when discovery eclipsed everything.

+What is different now?
+I know these aren’t “nice-to-haves.”
+They are non-negotiables not for survival, but for thriving.
+I can survive without them.
+I have.
+But survival isn’t the goal anymore.
+The goal is to grow.
+To learn.
+To build with joy, with rigor, with heart.

-The goal is to contribute to environments where excellence and humanity reinforce each other rather than compete.
+The goal is to contribute to spaces where excellence and humanity do not compete they collaborate.

 >Le travail est indispensable au bonheur de l'homme ; il l'élève, il le console ; et peu importe la nature du travail, pourvu qu'il profite à quelqu'un : faire ce qu'on peut, c'est faire ce qu'on doit.
 Alexandre Dumas Fils.